I have experimented with almost every kind of drug, and worked and lived alongside many drug addicts.

 Interesting ecstasy facts: If used correctly, ecstasy (MDMA) has been shown to help people with PTSD, anxiety, and other serious medical problems. + American singer Lady Gaga said, “A Little MDMA never killed anybody” (How wrong she was!)

-“Opioids are a class of drugs that include heroin, fentanyl, and pain relievers, such as oxycodone, codeine, hydrocodone, morphine and many others have killed the most users.”
+“Opioids have killed the most people.
+They are a class of drugs that include heroin, fentanyl, and pain relievers, such as oxycodone, codeine, hydrocodone, morphine and many others.